 Storage conditions

-Work instruction availability at point of use
+Work instruction availability at the point of use

 Physical conditions often reveal whether the system is truly embedded.